DavidHenry-Dev/FormFriend/README.md

 <!-- ROADMAP AND OPTIMIZATIONS -->
 ## Roadmap and Optimizations

-- [ ] Add a "Best Answer" label to the comment with the most likes ( Similar to Stack Overflow).
-I initially implemented this client side, but it was clunky.
-So I plan let the server side do the.....heavy lifting. ( Pun intended )
+- [ ] Add one time likes and "Best Answer" label to the comment with the most likes ( Similar to Stack Overflow).
+I initially implemented these and had them working client side, but it was clunky.
+So I plan to re-do it server side and let it do the....heavy lifting. ( Pun intended ).
-- [ ] Limit likes/dislikes to one per user.
-Just like above, I also had this done client side but decided to scrap it and implement it server side soon.
 - [ ] Add ability to upload user photo for the user's profile
-- [ ] Better logo and some small design tweaks to make it prettier.
 - [ ] Add some kind of search/sorting for post ( For example, by bodypart category )
+- [ ] Maybe: Better logo and design tweaks to make it extra pretty.
 - [ ] Maybe: Re-design with React!